Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 merchantDetails.subMerchantId

-Set this field to the sub-merchant identifier.
+Set the value to the sub-merchant identifier.

 merchantDetails.descriptorName

-Set this field to the descriptor name.
+Set the value to the descriptor name.

-REST Example: Processing a Sale with Payment Facilitator Details
+REST Example: Sale with Payment Facilitator Details

 During the transaction, you might receive one or more update responses indicating the